An analysis of utility-scale solar corruption in California

 • Non-transparency: concealing or failing to disclose critical information.

-One of the most striking examples involved clientelism and favoritism in direct exchange for sex during the development of the 250 MW Genesis Solar Energy Center.
-A high-ranking U.S. government official was recused from oversight of renewable energy projects after it was revealed he was engaged in a sexual relationship with a corporate lobbyist representing the developer.
-That relationship resulted in regulatory leniency, including the bypassing of archaeological surveys and a lack of enforcement around eagle deaths.
+The report cited an alleged example of clientelism and favoritism in direct exchange for sex during the development of the 250 MW Genesis Solar Energy Center.
+The authors cite an incident involving a senior counselor to the interior secretary who was recused from oversight of renewable energy projects after it was revealed he was engaged in a romantic relationship with a corporate lobbyist representing the developer.
+According to the authors, that relationship resulted in regulatory leniency, including the bypassing of archaeological surveys and a lack of enforcement around eagle deaths.
 The official ultimately resigned.

-According to government reports, the same official maintained additional friendships with other lobbyists tied to the project and allegedly accepted items of value from the developer after formally recusing himself from oversight.
+According to the authors, the same official maintained additional friendships with other lobbyists tied to the project and allegedly accepted items of value from the developer after formally recusing himself from oversight.

 This initial breakdown in oversight of environmental and cultural protections opened the door for other forms of corruption to follow.
 The authors argue that theft occurred next—specifically, the removal or destruction of culturally significant items belonging to Native tribes in the region.

-Additional patterns of corruption were also suggested in connection with the project.
+Additional patterns of alleged corruption were also reported by the study’s authors in connection with the project.
 Nearby communities reported inadequate compensation for transmission infrastructure routed through their land.
 Local residents and businesses stated that promised job opportunities largely went to larger firms based outside the area.
 Others criticized tax arrangements that diverted revenue toward the county rather than the affected local municipalities.

 This content is protected by copyright and may not be reused.
 If you want to cooperate with us and would like to reuse some of our content, please contact: editors@pv-magazine.com.